KervynH/Focused-YouTube/README.md

 # Focused YouTube

-This is a userscript that reduces distractions on YouTube.
+This is a user-script that reduces distractions on YouTube.

 ## Features

+- Remove or simplify homepage
-- Remove homepage and redirect to watch-later
+- Redirect homepage to watch-later, or subscriptions, or library
 - Remove all algorithmic suggestions
 - Remove all shorts and redirect shorts to normal player
 - Remove live videos in subscription page